 There is no “one size fits all” credit card, and with the variety of rewards credit cards on the market, you have plenty of options to consider.

-Before you sign up for a rewards credit card, decide which type you want.
-Your choices will likely include travel, merchandise or retail, cash back and premium cards.
-All of these cards have advantages, and which card is best depends on your personal spending habits and needs.
+Before you sign up for a rewards credit card, decide which type of rewards you want.
+Your choices will likely include travel, retail merchandise, points, and cash back.
+All of these cards have advantages, and finding the best card for you will depend on your personal spending habits and needs.
 Your goal is to choose a credit card with the most relevant rewards for you.
+To add up your U.S. Bank rewards points, you can use our convenient calculator here.

-If you travel frequently — or would like to start — a travel rewards credit card may be the right fit for you.
-When you use this type of credit card, you generally earn points that can be redeemed for travel-related expenses, such as airline tickets, seating upgrades, hotel stays, rental cars and travel insurance.
-Some travel rewards credit cards also offer access to airport lounges.
+If you travel frequently, a travel rewards credit card may be the right fit for you.
+When you use this type of credit card, you generally earn points that can be redeemed specifically for travel-related expenses, such as airline tickets, seating upgrades, hotel stays, rental cars and travel insurance.
+Some travel rewards credit cards also offer access to exclusive airport lounges.

-Premium cards tend to include the same type of rewards discussed above, but the rewards are usually expanded.
+Premium cards, like the U.S. Bank Flexperks card, tend to include the same type of rewards discussed above, but the rewards are usually expanded.
 For instance, a premium travel card may also include exclusive benefits like a 24/7 travel concierge.
 In exchange for these premium rewards, premium cards may have more eligibility requirements and higher fees.

 Many rewards credit cards charge an annual fee for the benefits that come with the card, though the amount varies.
 It’s important to consider these fees when evaluating which rewards cards might be right for you.
 If you anticipate earning more rewards than the cost of the fee, the expense may be worth it.
 Premium cards usually charge a higher-than-average annual fee in order to provide exclusive services and benefits.